-How do I get immediate financial assistance if I am a victim of a sexual offense in Las Vegas, Nevada?
+How do I get immediate financial assistance if I am a victim of a sexual offense?

 Rape victims may be eligible for the Nevada Victim of Crimes Program (see the previous question).
 In addition, Nevada counties must pay for sex offense examinations and some other medical care within 72-hours of the victim arriving for treatment.
 The county can also cover up to $1,000 for counseling.
 Contact the Clark County D.A.'s office for more information at 702-671-2500.

-How do I stay informed about the whereabouts of the person who victimized me in Las Vegas, Nevada?
+How do I stay informed about the whereabouts of the person who victimized me?

 First, contact the Clark County Victim-Witness Assistant Center (WVAC) at 702-671-2500.
 Upon written request, they will notify victims with the defendant's case status including bail amount, if the defendant is released from custody, and whether the defendant is convicted.